y2kbugger/baremetal-riscv-renode/kos/readme.md

 next:
-bug - process corrupts in race condition when multitasking (~1/8 times launching) I want to stop a process and resume it.
+I want to stop a process and resume it.
     EOF can be sent via CTRL-D ('\004')
 I want processes to be able make kernel ecalls and return to just after the call